emirhangungormez/unity_2d_platform_score_game/OKU.md

 • Müzik açıp kapatılabilir.

 -------
+# (Eng)
+With the upward movement of the camera, our character jumps from one platform to another and embarks on an endless journey.
 • The camera moves up forever, stopping when the character loses the game.

 • The background changes its position with the movement of the camera.